mantidproject/mantid/dev-docs/source/Standards/GUIStandards.rst

 we produce in a separate PR without trying to figure out what the GUI might have broke.

-Don't be tempted to work on the GUI alongside for yourself and your users benefit.
-Having something they can run from Python whilst your putting the finishing touches to the GUI will allow them to process data for their users and allow you to deliver a fantastic product.
+Don't be tempted to work on the GUI simultaneously, for your users' and your benefit.
+Having something they can run from Python whilst you're putting the finishing touches to the GUI will allow them to process data for their users and allow you to deliver a fantastic product.